-The linked smart house poses a variety of security risks.
+Smart living ICT utilities allow operations to decrease resource overconsumption, such as water and gas, while increasing economic development and environmental protection.
+But the linked smart house poses a variety of security risks.
 To begin with, individual smart living gadgets may not be secure.
 Some IoT home devices are hurried to market, and their security may be compromised.
 In certain circumstances, user manuals fail to address privacy issues or provide sufficient information to ensure the device's security.
-Baby monitors and security cameras, for example, have been hacked, enabling hackers to view inside a home [83].
+Baby monitors and security cameras, for example, have been hacked, enabling hackers to view inside a home [79].

-Intruders may access any data stored on an insecure home network.
-An intruder may monitor device use to determine when users are away.
-IoT data are at risk if the main internet account controls the home network.
-Any flaw could expose email, social media, and bank account information.
-Insecure IoT devices must not compromise the home network's security.
-Many customers control their smart homes via smartphone, making it a valuable database for hackers [84].
+Second, the home network may not be secure, and any data stored on it may be available to intruders.
+An intruder, for example, may follow the device use habits to determine when users are out from home.
+If the main internet account controls the home network, data from IoT devices may also be in danger.
+Any flaw might expose personal or private information, including emails, social media accounts, and bank credentials.
+It is essential to ensure that a single insecure IoT device does not jeopardize the home network's security.
+Many customers operate their linked house through smartphones, making it a valuable database for anybody looking to hack into their life [80].

-As follows from the above, it is critical to describe and comprehend the direction and development required to guarantee that, as smart home systems become more prevalent, the security and functionality of these systems are maintained.
-Form this spirit, the goal of this study [85] is to identify the hazards associated with smart home systems and research ways to reduce such risks.
-Additionally, it provides a comprehensive analysis of the techniques currently used by intruders, the reasons for adopting these methods, and what might be done differently to enhance smart home security.
-This paper [86] also presents and discusses the threats that can affect smart living systems and define the requirement to improve secure communication between smart home devices and applications that remotely control the home devices.
+As follows from the above, it is critical to describe and comprehend the direction and development required to guarantee that, as Smart Home Systems become more prevalent, the security and functionality of these systems are maintained.
+Form this spirit, the goal of this study [81] is to identify the hazards associated with smart home systems and research ways to reduce such risks.
+Also, it provides a comprehensive analysis of the techniques currently used by intruders, the reasons for adopting these methods, and what might be done differently to enhance smart home security.
+Also, this paper [82] presents and discusses the threats that can affect smart living systems and define the requirement to improve secure communication between the smart home devices and applications that remotely control the home devices.